-Religion is one of the fundamental institutions or ways of living in society.
-Its contributions and limitations are undeniable.
-However, there are differences of opinion regarding what its roles are in society or should be like, for that matter.
-And yet, because every opinion is contextually-situated and, in that respect, limited, every opinion or hypothesis deserves our thoughtful consideration.
+More than a human phenomenon or experience, religion is one of the fundamental institutions of all societies.
+As a social construct, its contributions and limitations are real and undeniable.
+However, there are differences of opinion regarding what roles religion play or should play in our world.
+And yet, because every opinion is contextually-situated and finite, in that respect, limited, every opinion or hypothesis regarding the functions of religion deserves our thoughtful consideration.
+We must listen to and learn from them.

-In the scholarly study of religion, there are three main views that help us understand how religion fits in society and what purposes it serves: the functionalistic, the conflictivist, and the symbolic-interactionist views.
-Let us briefly describe them and what their areas of concerns are.
+In the scholarly study of religion, and thanks to the contributions of the field of socieology, there are three main views that help us understand how religion fits in society and what purposes it serves: The Functionalistic, The Conflictivist, and The Symbolic-Interactionist views.
+Let us briefly describe each one of them and focus on what their areas of concerns are.

-First of all, minimizing social conflict, religion usually maintains the dominant establishment of any society and preserves its legacy.
-From this standpoint, religion, like other social institutions, creates balance and harmony in people’s lives to make things “work.”
+First of all, minimizing social conflict, religion usually reflects, maintains and preserves the dominant establishment of any society, in terms of their main values, beliefs and acceptable, normative behaviors.
+From this standpoint, religion, like other social institutions articulated by humans, creates balance and harmony in people’s lives to make things “work.”
 It is another piece of the big machinery we call “society”, a micro-organism of a larger, integrated body.
-As such, religion makes some contributions and has limitations as well (a functionalist perspective).
+As such, religion makes some contributions and has limitations as well.
+These are basic tenets of a functionalist perspective of religion

-Second, seen through the lens of how its values, beliefs, and actions embody the structures, ideologies, and patterns of behavior of the larger society, religion typically replicates the same tensions and conflicts we find in the secular world, especially with respect to the issues of power, privilege, inclusion, use of resources, and classes of people, with the corresponding inconsistencies or ambiguities.
-As such, religion plays a pivotal role in facilitating social change, slowing it down, or making it harder to be achieved (a conflictivist perspective).
+Second, seen through the lens of how its values, beliefs, and actions embody the structures, ideologies, and patterns of behavior of the larger society, religion typically replicates the same tensions, fractures, and conflicts we find in the secular world, especially with respect to the issues of power, privilege, inclusion, use of resources, and classes of people, with the corresponding inconsistencies or ambiguities.
+As such, religion plays a pivotal role in facilitating social change, slowing it down, or making it harder to be achieved.
+The conflictivist perspective assumes these ideas as fundamental truths.

-In addition to the first two views, religion also provides spaces for its members to interact with each other in changing, complex ways, and to exercise different levels of influence in doing so.
-This interaction is part of larger societal systems and is meaningful, even when its members might not be fully aware of them and their implications (a symbolic-interactionist perspective).
+In addition to the first two views, religion also provides spaces for its members to interact with each other in changing, symbolic, complex ways, and to exercise different levels of influence in doing so.
+This interaction is part of larger societal systems and is meaningful, even when its members might not be fully aware that their actions stand for particular patterns of conduct and ideologies.
+Because this perspective focuses on human relations and their deeper meanings, scholars refer to it as a symbolic-interactionist.

-Putting all these views in the back burner for a moment, religion plays more specific functions.
+Putting all these views in the back burner for a moment, religion plays more specific functions, many of which might resonate with a more down-to-earth understanding of its usefulness or lack thereof.
 I hereby summarize some of the most important ones:

 In no way am I suggesting that these are all the roles religion plays or that religion fulfills all these functions at the same time.
 In principle, they are all reasonable and valid, interpretative possibilities to be used when deemed suitable.
 Not only are they all interconnected, but one of these function or any combination of them might be more relevant than the other possibilities, at any given time.
 Again, the roles vary and so do their interpretations.